 Prognosis: The prognosis of systemic disease has some correlation with mode of onset, host characteristics, initial clinical course, and extent of disease.
 Mortality from sarcoidosis, usually respiratory failure, is between 1 and 5 percent.

-1. Leavitt JA, Campbell RJ.Cost-effectiveness in the diagnosis of sarcoidosis: the conjunctival biopsy.Eye.
+References:1.
+Leavitt JA, Campbell RJ.Cost-effectiveness in the diagnosis of sarcoidosis: the conjunctival biopsy.Eye.
 1998;12 ( Pt 6):959-62.

 2.Wertheim MS, Mathers WD, Suhler EB, Wilson DJ, Rosenbaum JT.